MichielDepraetere/course-linux-essentials/docs/a-introductory/03-the-command-line/README.md

 **Describe in your own words what the `man` command does.**

 With the 'man' command you can request manual pages.
-You can add arguments to man to display the manual page associated with each of these arguments.
+You can add arguments after man to display the manual page associated with the given argument.

 ### ✅ What shells are available